kirti-s11/FraudDetection_Training_Project/README.md

 An end-to-end machine learning pipeline for vehicle loan default prediction with Streamlit frontend and FastAPI backend.

+~~ Not all files were merged from previous session, ingestion, preprocessing are missing, so are models under artifacts.... ~~

+Except from the artifacts, most were merged.....

 ## Features

 - **Data Ingestion**: Automated data downloading from Kaggle